mibur1/psy112/book/1_basics/3_resampling.md

 sns.scatterplot(data=df, x='sepal length (cm)', y='sepal width (cm)', hue="class");
 ```

-The goal of our model will be to classify the flowering plants based on two features shown in the plot (sepal length and width).
+The goal of our model is to classify the flowering plants based on two features shown in the plot (sepal length and width).
 Which of the following is true about the model and task at hand?

 ```{code-cell} ipython3
 :tags: [remove-input]